Arianna Huffington calls them her obnoxious roommates.

 Have tools at your fingertips that you can use quickly to balance out their negative messages.
 I have two books that I usually grab in these occasions: The War of Art by Steve Pressfield, and There’s Nothing Wrong With You by Cheri Huber.

 Sometimes you need re-enforcements.
 Find a friend or a confidant to talk louder at them for you.
 I’ve got a friend who I run to when the negative voices get too loud for me to tackle on my own.

 And the #1 way to shut them up?
 Ignore them altogether and Do.
 The.
 Thing.
 Anyway.

 That really is the best way to get them to ferme la bouche for real.
 They’ll go back to their little caves and hibernate until they sense that you’re getting brave again to do the next wonderful thing.

-The key to managing these naysayer voices in our heads is to recognize them when they show up.
+The key to managing our inner naysayers is to recognize when and why they show up.

 Understand that they’re out because you are venturing out to do something new and brave.
 And to have ready-made tricks of your own, that you can easily deploy before their voices can take over your plans.

 Do you have obnoxious roommates in your head too?
 How do you deal with them?